tpaau-17DB/libprettylogger/README.md

 ### Global logger instance

-The `prettylogger` crate defines a global logger instance wrapped in `RwLock`, which you can use to share between multiple threads.
+The `prettylogger` crate defines a global logger instance wrapped in `RwLock`, which you can share between multiple threads.

 Modifying the global logger configuration:
 ```rust